geeky-sh/geeky-sh.github.io/_posts/2023-10-14-Dissecting-AWS-Copilot.md

 comments: true
 ---

-[AWS copilot](https://aws.github.io/copilot-cli/) is an open-source tool built by the AWS team to containerise services on AWS.
+[AWS copilot](https://aws.github.io/copilot-cli/) is an open-source tool built by the AWS team to containerize services on AWS.

-For someone who gets overwhelmed by learning Cloud Infrastructure using Terraform, Cloudformation templates & using multiple services for load balancing, logging, secrets management, autoscaling, monitoring, CD pipelines etc, copilot can be a single go-to tool to manage all this in a simpler manner and provides a quicker way to achieve all this as well.
-However the major downside is that it is built only for managing containerized applications on AWS.
+For someone who gets overwhelmed by learning Cloud Infrastructure using Terraform, Cloudformation templates & using multiple services for load balancing, logging, secrets management, autoscaling, monitoring, CD pipelines etc, copilot can be a single go-to tool to manage all this more simply and provides a quicker way to achieve all this as well.
+However, the major downside is that it is built only for managing containerized applications on AWS.
 It is a trade-off and you need to decide which solution suits you better at a particular moment.

 In this post, we will try to understand what copilot builds and how it works under the hood.
 We will try to get a high-level understanding of the purpose & working of each of the services.